Free Trade Agreement and Non-Tariff Measure on Indonesia’s Export Performance: Major Export Destination Countries

 Abstract

 The study in this paper aims to estimate the effect of Free Trade Agreement (FTA) and Non-Tariff Measures (NTMs) on trade volume in Indonesia.
-The methodology used to determine the effect of the FTA and NTM is Fixed Effect Model (FEM) and Random Effect Model (REM) on a panel dataset from 2000 to 2020 in 10 main exports destination countries for Indonesia, and set four models to explain these effects.
-Models 2 to 4 which use the fulfillment of SPS, TBT and a combination of SPS and TBT as non-tariff barriers variables are found to have a negative and significant effect on Indonesia's export performance with resulting that SPS requirements by importing countries will be reduced by 5.7% (Model 2), TBT requirements by 6.02% (Model 3), and the combination of fulfilling SPS and TBT requirements 8.4% (Model 4) on Indonesia's export performance.
-In the REM model, RTA as a variable of FTA has a negative and significant impact on the value of Indonesia's exports with 3.8% effects.
-RTA policies with several countries such as Japan, Singapore and South Korea have not been effective in increasing Indonesia's exports for several periods.
-Meanwhile the trade between the USA and Indonesia without an FTA mechanism has actually increased the value of exports from 2003 to 2020.
-Furthermore, the implementation of meeting the requirements of non-tariff barriers could have a negative effect on Indonesia's export performance, and trade relations occur with four countries with the largest and negative intercept effect, namely Japan, followed by Singapore, USA and South Korea.
+The methodology used to determine the effect of the FTA and NTMs is the Fixed Effect Model (FEM) and Random Effect Model (REM) on a panel dataset from 2000 to 2020 in 10 main export destination countries for Indonesia, and it sets four models to explain these effects.
+Models 2 to 4, which use the fulfillment of SPS, TBT, and a combination of SPS and TBT as non-tariff barriers variables, are found to have a negative and significant effect on Indonesia’s export performance, with the result that SPS requirements by importing countries will be reduced by 5.7% (Model 2), TBT requirements by 6.02% (Model 3), and the combination of fulfilling SPS and TBT requirements by 8.4% (Model 4) on Indonesia’s export performance.
+In the REM model, RTA as a variable of FTA has a negative and significant impact on the value of Indonesia’s exports with 3.8% effects.
+RTA policies with several countries such as Japan, Singapore, and South Korea have not been effective in increasing Indonesia’s exports for several periods.
+Meanwhile, the trade between the USA and Indonesia without an FTA mechanism has actually increased the value of exports from 2003 to 2020.
+Furthermore, the implementation of meeting the requirements of non-tariff barriers could have a negative effect on Indonesia’s export performance, and trade relations occur with four countries with the largest and negative intercept effect, namely Japan, followed by Singapore, USA, and South Korea.

 https://doi.org/10.26487/hebr.v6i3.5103